TTiannaiTT/Course/README.md

 ## Notice
 All the study notes are divided by the course and inside the course folder, there may be two kinds of materials: *Summary* and *Note*.

-*Summary* includes my conclusion of this course when I prepare for the final examination.
-(May )
++ *Summary* includes my conclusion of this course when I prepare for the final examination.
+(May dismiss some parts...)

-*Note* includes lesson notes I made when taking this course.
++ *Note* includes lesson notes I made when taking this course.

 ## Referfence
-*Here is a reference list of my academic performance on the related course:*
+Here is a reference list of my academic performance on the related course:

 #### Overview
-GPA： 3.84 / 4.0 (currently)
+GPA： 3.85 / 4.0; (currently)
+Average score: 90.59 / 100; (currently)

 #### Representative Courses: